 The bottom line is that you don’t have to reset your WordPress all the time.
 And you should always think carefully about whether a drastic restart is really necessary.
 However, there are actually some scenarios in which it can be very useful.
 A WordPress reset often makes sense in testing and development workflows in particular.

-If the worst comes to the worst, there are various methods available to you, all of which have their own advantages and disadvantages and are suitable to varying degrees depending on your individual setup and know-how.
+If the worst comes to the worst, there are various methods available to you, all of which have their own advantages and disadvantages and are suitable to varying degrees depending on your individual setup and expertise.
 WordPress beginners are best advised to use the low-risk option via a plugin (e.g. WP Reset).
 Especially if only certain parts of a WordPress website need to be reset, a plugin is the best solution for non-professionals.
 If you are more familiar with WordPress, you can perform the reset manually or using WP-CLI.

-Even if the database is unresponsive for some reason or the plugin goes on strike because the WordPress core has been damaged (e.g. by malware), you may have to resort to the manual method or WP-CLI.
-However, it is often even easier to restart with a fresh WordPress installation - unless you are using WordPress hosting from Raidboxes.
-Then you can restore your box to its original state at any time with a single click (on the "Reset WordPress" button in the dashboard).
+Even if the database is unresponsive for some reason or the plugin goes on strike because the WordPress core has been damaged (e.g. by malware), you may have to switch to the manual method or WP-CLI.
+However, it is often even easier to restart with a fresh WordPress installation – unless you are using WordPress hosting from Raidboxes.
+Then you can reset your box to its original state at any time with a single click (on the “Reset WordPress” button in the dashboard).
 All plugins, themes and content from the file system and the database of your box will then be deleted.
 The box is then completely emptied and you can continue working with a fresh WordPress.

 In any case, before you reset your WordPress website, you should definitely create a backup.
 This is the only way you can access your website again if you accidentally delete it or want to use individual parts of it again.